FrankWhoee/Recon/README.md

 # Recon
-Webiste Adaptation of Recon Bolt the discord bot.
-Helps you find good days to hike.
-To use, just go to https://reconbolt.herokuapp.com
+A personalizable weather app that prioritizes comfort and concise information.
+To use, just go to https://recon-tfc8.onrender.com/

 ## How to Deploy (Linux or MacOS)
 1. `git clone https://github.com/FrankWhoee/Recon.git`